Alejogb1/job-board/blog-data/how-can-i-create-a-custom-multi-agent-environment-for-deep-reinforcement-learning-and-maddpg.md

 id: "how-can-i-create-a-custom-multi-agent-environment-for-deep-reinforcement-learning-and-maddpg"
 ---

-Okay, let's tackle this.
-I've built my fair share of multi-agent environments, and getting them working smoothly with algorithms like maddpg isn't always a walk in the park.
+,  I've built my fair share of multi-agent environments, and getting them working smoothly with algorithms like maddpg isn't always a walk in the park.
 It usually involves more careful design than you might initially expect.
 Setting up a custom environment requires understanding several key pieces: state representation, action spaces, reward functions, transition dynamics, and ultimately, integrating that into a reinforcement learning framework like stable-baselines3.
 In my experience, you often start with a somewhat naive implementation and then need to iterate to get the behavior you want.

 Let's first look at the components needed for building your environment: